 Jax after starting on RMF

 That was it for us.
 We knew we had to change, or try something different.
 I found the Facebook group via another friend through Instagram and we have never looked back.
 I read Nora’s book and we started RMF immediately.
 We played around with protocols but stuck with 6 plant, 1 meat, 1 fast.

 The detoxing was absolutely scary.
 I will not lie, we almost stopped, but we kept telling ourselves and him, that it was for the best.
 And boy were we NOT wrong!

 Fast forward to today.
 Jax is playing, running, jumping, not to mention LEAPING everywhere, not sleeping all day, has the energy of a puppy.
-He plays fetch, chases his frisbee or ball and we cannot believe he is the same dog we thought we may have to say goodbye to, almost 17 months ago.
-He eats ALL his foods as given (bananas are his ABSOLUTE favourite in the world)!
-He is calmer.
-He is just beautiful.
+Jax plays fetch, chases his frisbee or ball and we cannot believe he is the same dog we thought we may have to say goodbye to, almost 17 months ago.
+Eats ALL his foods as given (bananas are his ABSOLUTE favourite in the world)!
+He is calmer, just beautiful.
 He had inflamed paws (told it was arthritis), gone.
 His whole body shook whilst laying, practically gone.

 He now has 2 meat days a week… for the most part with the rest being plants/fruits & fast days after meat.

 Blessed is all I can say.
 Absolutely thankful and blessed we encountered this amazing way of feeding our Jaxy boy.